 - You might need to jump through more hoops for post-secondary applications.

 Once you’ve decided whether you will work towards a government official diploma or not, the next step is figuring out what you will learn over the next four years.

 A word of advice: BE PROACTIVE.

-In Ontario, high school students are required to complete 30 credits, 40 hours of community service, and a literacy competency test in order to receive their diploma.
-If you plan to work toward an OSSD, or would like to have guideline for ideas as you work independently, you will need to complete the same requirements.
+In Ontario, high school students in the system are required to complete 30 credits, 40 hours of community service, and a literacy competency test in order to receive their diploma.
+If you plan to work toward an OSSD through an accredited program, or would like to have guideline for ideas as you work independently, you will need to complete the same requirements.
 A complete credit is 110-120 hours of work.